Arshazar/nft-frontend/README.md

 # NFT frontend

-This project is created by Vite, React and Typescript.
+This project is created with Vite, React and Typescript.
-To have a virtualized list, I used react-window and its infinite-loader.
+Virtualized list was implemented using react-window library.
-API handling was mediated by Axios.
+API was handle with react-query and Axios.
+CSS modules were used for stylings.

-## Installation and running on localhost
+## Installation and run on localhost

 #### yarn